Estate Planning Q&A Series

 Apply the Law

-Under North Carolina law and federal Medicaid rules that North Carolina follows, eligibility for long-term care Medicaid depends on both income and countable resources, which usually include retirement accounts that are available to the applicant.
+Under North Carolina law and federal Medicaid rules that North Carolina follows, eligibility for long-term care Medicaid depends on both income and countable resources, which may include retirement accounts depending on whether they are in payout status and available to the applicant.
 The county Department of Social Services applies these rules at the time of application, and it also reviews any asset transfers during the lookback period to see if they affect eligibility.
 Some assets, such as a primary residence up to certain limits and specific protections for a spouse at home, receive different treatment from retirement funds.

 Key Requirements

-• Countable resources limit: To qualify for long-term care Medicaid, an applicant must have countable resources under a low threshold, and most accessible retirement accounts are included in that calculation.
+• Countable resources limit: To qualify for long-term care Medicaid, an applicant must have countable resources under a low threshold, and retirement accounts may be included in that calculation depending on whether they are in payout status and available.

 • Transfer-of-asset rules and lookback: North Carolina applies a lookback period for transfers of assets for less than fair market value, and gifts or transfers of retirement funds or other property during that time can trigger a delay in Medicaid coverage for long-term care services.